bailey27/cppcryptfs/README.md

 needed for reading all of the security attributes of files.

 cppcryptfs seems to work without SE_SECURITY_NAME.
-If you do run into problems, for example copying files in File Explorer, then you can try running cppcryptfs as adminstrator and see if that helps.
+If you do run into problems, then you can try running cppcryptfs as adminstrator and see if that helps.

 To make a new encrypted virtual fileystem, first click the "Create" tab.